psolymos/clickrup/README.md

 ```

 A single task can be accessed through the task ID (note: copying the
-task ID from the ClickUp gui will prepend the task ID by a hash,
+task ID from the ClickUp GUI will prepend the task ID by a hash,
 `"#8ckjp5"`, but the API expects ID without the hash `"8ckjp5"`).

 The `$parent` property is `NULL` for Tasks, and it contains the parent